lenifilgueira/lenikrypto/src/pages/about.md

 ---
-title: "About Me"
+title: "About lenikrypto"
-description: "Why I started lenikrypto and what this project means to me."
-pubDate: 2025-04-01
+pubDate: 2025-03-30
-layout: ../../layouts/Page.astro
+layout: ../layouts/Page.astro
 ---

 Nice to meet you — I'm lenik.
 I have a background in economics and have spent the past five years working in financial services and IT.
 Despite that, I’m still learning about Bitcoin and crypto every single day.
 The more I dig into it, the more I realize how deep and misunderstood this space really is.